Heiko Pult

 Heiko Pult (born 1968, Heidelberg, Germany) is a German research optometrist, specialising in research in dry eye, contact lenses, tear film and visual acuity.
 He is the CEO of Horst Riede GmbH in Weinheim, Germany, and also heads a research group, Dr Heiko Pult - Optometry and Vision Research, also based in Weinheim.
-He is also a lecturer and author of numerous papers, articles and books.
+He is also Professor at Cardiff University, lecturer and author of numerous papers, articles and books.

 Career

 Pult initially trained as a dispensing optician in the 1980s.
 He graduated in 1994 as an optometrist from the Munich College of Optometry.
 He continued his studies with a Master of Science in Optometry at the Pennsylvania College of Optometry in the United States.
-He graduated in 1998 alongside 40 colleagues from Austria, Switzerland and Germany, and together this group founded the Academic Society of Optometry, with Pult as Founding President, to promote optometry in their home countries.
+He graduated in 1998 alongside 40 colleagues from Austria, Switzerland and Germany, and together this group founded the Academic Society of Optometry, with Pult as founding president, to promote optometry in their home countries.